One-World-By-Night/owbn-chronicle-plugin/readme.md

 ---

-## Roadmap
+## Updates

-- Fully JS-based inline editing of chronicle metadata
-- Admin approval interface with change tracking
-- Federated REST/GraphQL sync support
-- JSON export/import across OWBN instances
-- Advanced genre and regional filtering with select2
+- 1.1.2: Multi-Site control
+- 1.1.5: Validation and noitce of approval requirements for staff changes.

 ---